 The College is fortunate to work with a forward thinking food service vendor offering not only sustainable foods, but compostable tableware.
 The low-impact, environmentally responsible food options available at Kaufman Dining Hall, The Cage and Rolland Center Boilerhouse Cafe include:

 - Cage-free eggs

 - Locally grown food (including produce from the College's garden project)

 The campus dining locations also offer compostable flatware, napkins, plates and cups.
 More information can be found online at the Chartwells website.

 Kaufman Dining Hall Composting Project

-A recent food audit, completed by the Student Governing Association, showed that 206 pounds of food scraps were being thrown out each day in Kaufman Dining Hall.
-These results led to the College to integrate a composting program into the “Cardinal green” culture and receiving funding from the Illinois Department of Commerce and Economic Opportunity to renovate Kaufman Dining Hall to accommodate a long-term food scrap collection program.
-All food scraps from Kaufman Dining Hall are collected during daily food service and composted by a third-party facility in LaSalle County.
-It is estimated that this project could lead to composting nearly 37 tons of food scraps annually.
+A food audit completed by the Student Governing Association in 2011 showed that 206 pounds of food scraps were being thrown out each day in Kaufman Dining Hall.
+These results led the College to integrate a composting program into the “Cardinal green” culture and receiving funding from the Illinois Department of Commerce and Economic Opportunity to renovate Kaufman Dining Hall to accommodate a long-term food scrap collection program.
+All food scraps from Kaufman Dining Hall are collected during daily food service and composted by a third-party facility.
+It is estimated that this project is now composting nearly 37 tons of food scraps annually.

-The community garden is between the College’s houses at 109 Loomis St. and 119 Loomis St. The campus community recognizes the garden project as an opportunity to promote locally grown, healthy food options in the dining hall.
-The sustainable garden is complete with two rain barrels and a compost bin.
+The community garden is located along Chicago Ave, between Ward Residence Hall and the 224 E Chicago house.
+The campus community recognizes the garden project as an opportunity to promote locally grown, healthy food options in the dining hall.
+The sustainable garden is complete with compost bins and irrigation from the campus spring fed pond.
 The garden’s success is due to the overwhelming support from faculty, staff, students and neighbors of the College, whose volunteer efforts contribute to continued weeding, planting and harvesting.

 Used Kitchen Oil and Grease Waste